Follow us on Blue Sky Join us on Facebook Follow us on Instagram Follow us on X

 To: 21/11/2021

-Ole Gunnar Solskjær is a legendary former footballer and manager best known for his playing days as a clinical striker for Manchester United and his later role as the club’s manager.
-As a player, Solskjær was renowned for his ability to come off the bench and score crucial goals, earning him the nickname "The Baby-Faced Assassin."
-His most iconic moment came in the 1999 UEFA Champions League Final, where his stoppage-time goal secured United’s historic treble.
+Ole Gunnar Solskjær is a legendary former footballer and manager best known for his playing days as a clinical striker for Manchester United and his later spell as the club’s manager.
+As a player, Solskjær became famous for scoring crucial goals from the bench, earning the nickname “The Baby-Faced Assassin”.
+His most iconic contribution came in the 1999 UEFA Champions League Final, when his stoppage-time winner against Bayern Munich secured United’s historic treble.

 Playing Career at Manchester United (1996–2007)

-• Goalscoring Record: Solskjær made 366 appearances for Manchester United, scoring 126 goals.
-He won six Premier League titles, two FA Cups, and the UEFA Champions League with the club.
+• Goalscoring Record: Solskjær made 366 appearances for Manchester United, scoring 126 goals and winning six Premier League titles, two FA Cups, and the Champions League.

 Injuries and Retirement

-Injuries plagued the latter part of Solskjær’s career, and after battling recurring knee issues, he retired from professional football in 2007.
-After retiring, Solskjær remained at Manchester United as a coach, working with the club’s reserves before moving into management.
+Injuries affected the latter part of Solskjær’s playing career, and he retired in 2007 after persistent knee problems.
+He remained at Manchester United in a coaching capacity before moving into senior management.

 Managerial Career